Dave Stroud

-Dave Stroud is an American vocal coach, vocal educator, and lecturer who has worked with Justin Bieber, Justin Timberlake, Arnel Pineda, Billy Crystal, Mike Posner, Natasha Bedingfield, Bruno Mars, and Michael Jackson, among others.
+Dave Stroud is an American vocal coach, vocal educator, and lecturer who has worked with Justin Bieber, Justin Timberlake, Steve Perry, Katseye, Adéla, Arnel Pineda, Billy Crystal, Mike Posner, Natasha Bedingfield, Bruno Mars, and Michael Jackson, among others.
 He was commissioned by American Idol for seasons 6, 8, 9, 10, and 11 as a vocal teacher for touring idols Adam Lambert, Jordin Sparks, Allison Iraheta, David Cook, Lee DeWyze, Lauren Alaina, Scotty McCreery, and others.
-Stroud is the former CEO of Seth Riggs' SLS (speech level singing) vocal teaching program and played a major role in developing the teaching platform internationally.
-In 2010, he launched VocalizeU, his own vocal coaching program.
+Stroud was a vocal coach on the Netflix series, Pop Star Academy: KATSEYE, which aired in 2024.

 Early life

 In 1989, Stroud owned and operated,DV8, a dance nightclub in Salt Lake City, Utah, modeled after night clubs in Los Angeles.
 In 1990, he began studying with Seth Riggs in San Francisco, with whom he developed a teaching business that expanded Riggs' vocal teaching methods.
 In 1998, he oversaw the production of When You Believe (written by Narada Michael Walden), recorded by over 60 singers including Claytoven Richardson and Penny Framstad, and produced by Geoff Grace.
 The song shared similarities to We are the World and received a fair amount of airplay.